rust-lang/reference/src/type-coercions.md

 cases where other coercions are not, as described above.
 They can still happen anywhere else a coercion can occur.

+r[coerce.unsize.misnomer]
+> Note: "unsizing" is a bit of a misnomer,
+> since this covers unsized->unsized coercions too.

 r[coerce.unsize.trait]
 Two traits, [`Unsize`] and [`CoerceUnsized`], are used to assist in this process and expose it for library use.
 The following